-The School District is associated with two organizations which are defined as jointly governed organizations.
-These organizations are the Metropolitan Educational Technology Association (META) and the Pike County Career Technology Center.
+The School District is associated with three organizations which are defined as jointly governed organizations.
+These organizations are the Metropolitan Educational Technology Association (META), Pike County Career Technology Center, and the Scioto Valley-Piketon Area Regional Council of Governments.
 These organizations are presented in Note 15 to the basic financial statements.